qtlHD/qtlHD/doc/input/mapping_inputs.md

 An example of a marker map reader can be found [here](https://github.com/pjotrp/qtlHD/blob/master/test/data/regression/test_marker_map.qtab).
 Reader and writer are [here](https://github.com/pjotrp/qtlHD/tree/master/src/D/qtl/plugins/qtab).

+By default X is the sex chromosome - this may be overridden in the global settings section (NYI).

 # The phenotype section